Are you interested in making money without leaving your home?

 Did you recently get a new car but not trade in your old one?
 Do you have a spare one sitting in your driveway collecting pollen?
 You may want to explore selling on Blinker.
 You can buy and sell cars from the palm of your hand with the app.
 The best part is that you can do it all with no fees and go-betweens getting in the way.

-Like some of the other best selling apps mentioned in this list, Nearme is a great resource for looking for services, rentals, and stuff.
+Like some of the other best-selling apps mentioned in this list, Nearme is an excellent resource for seeking services, rentals, and stuff.
 You can use the app or the webpage to search through local listings or post your own.

-Cashify is a great resource if you're looking for somewhere to sell your old mobile phones.
+Cashify is an excellent resource if you're looking for somewhere to sell your old mobile phones.
 It's not just phones either; with Cashify, you can sell your old tablets, laptops, desktops, and other electronic devices.
 Figure out what your item is worth, set up a free home pick-up, and get paid as soon as Cashify receives your electronic!